-Doctoral candidates at the University of Chicago are required to grant ProQuest Dissertation Publishing non-exclusive rights to reproduce, distribute, and sell their dissertations.
+Doctoral candidates at the University of Chicago are required to grant ProQuest non-exclusive rights to reproduce, distribute, and sell their dissertations.
 Granting ProQuest non-exclusive rights means an author is free to re-publish dissertation research with another publisher.
-When another publisher accepts a manuscript for publication, the author should be sure to retain the right to publish through ProQuest.
-Many scientific journals have standing agreements with ProQuest; most academic presses, however, do not.
+When another publisher accepts a manuscript for publication, the author must be sure to retain the right to publish through ProQuest as this is a degree requirement.

 Shortly after each convocation, dissertations are sent to ProQuest where they are processed and made available within 12 weeks.
-During the following year, records for the dissertations are added to the University of Chicago Library Catalog with a link to the full text of the dissertation in ProQuest Dissertations & Theses, a subscription database.
+During the following year, records for the dissertations are added to the University of Chicago Library Catalog with a link to the full text of the dissertation in ProQuest Dissertations & Theses.
 Many universities subscribe to ProQuest Dissertations & Theses, and the full text of these dissertations will be available online to subscribers.
 Copies may also be purchased from ProQuest.

 Visit our YouTube channel to view other Library-related videos.

 Authors should print copies of the publishing agreement and the publishing options selected and retain these copies for future reference.